-Recently, the FCC Consumer Center has noticed an increase in complaints and inquiries from consumers who have received calls about renewing their automobile warranties.
+The FCC Consumer Center noticed an increase in complaints and inquiries from consumers who received calls about renewing their automobile warranties.
 During the calls, which are usually automated or pre-recorded, the consumer is told that the warranty on his or her automobile is about to expire and is instructed to press a number to renew it.
 The callers often pose as representatives of a car dealer or manufacturer, and may or may not have specific information about the consumer’s particular car and warranty.

 Many of these calls may violate FCC Do-Not-Call rules.
-And many may actually be fraudulent—if you press a certain number or stay on the line, you may be asked to provide several types of personal information, including your credit card number, which can be used to defraud unwary consumers.
-The Federal Trade Commission recently filed suit in federal court against companies suspected of making these calls.
+Many may actually be fraudulent—if you press a certain number or stay on the line, you may be asked to provide several types of personal information, including your credit card number, which can be used to defraud unwary consumers.
+The Federal Trade Commission (FTC) filed suit in federal court against companies suspected of making these calls.
 The FCC also investigates potential violations of FCC rules, and some states and telephone companies have sued companies that make these types of calls.

 The FCC’s Rules

 If you have caller ID, a telemarketer is required to transmit or display its phone number and, if available, its name or the name and phone number of the company for which it is selling products.
 The display must include a phone number that you can call during regular business hours to ask that the company no longer call you.
-This rule applies even if you have a previously-established business relationship with the company, and even if you have not registered your home phone number(s) on the national Do-Not-Call list.
+This rule applies even if you have a previously established business relationship with the company, and even if you have not registered your home phone number(s) on the national Do-Not-Call list.

 What to Do If You receive an Auto Warranty Call

 First, do not provide any personal information, such as social security numbers, credit card information, driver’s license numbers, or bank account information to the caller.
 Telephone scammers are good at what they do and may imply that they work for a company you trust.
 Second, if you have certain information about the call or caller, you can file a complaint with the FCC.
 In some cases, the FCC can issue warning citations and impose fines against companies violating or suspected of violating the do-not-call rules, but the FCC does not award individual damages.
-The FCC needs to know certain details about the call and as much information about the caller, including name and telephone number, as you can provide.
-Therefore, be sure to fill out the online complaint form fully, or see the list of information to include with your complaint on the FCC consumer fact sheet.
-There is no charge for filing a complaint.
-The easiest method is to use the FCC’s online complaint form .
-A series of questions will take you to the correct form and section of the form for providing the information the FCC needs to process a complaint.
-You can also file your complaint with the FCC’s Consumer Center by using the contact information provided in the For More Information section below.

 Federal Communications Commission